Skip to content

 Misconception #1: HCAHPS surveys are enough.

-Misconception #2: Surface-level call center metrics tell the whole story.
+Misconception #2: Surface-level call center metrics show the whole picture.

 Misconception #3: Checking the compliance box is sufficient.

-According to experts at the Harvard T.H.
-Chan School of Public Health, the implementation of performance measurement and improvement systems, including patient experience metrics, is linked to better financial outcomes for healthcare organizations.
-These systems help achieve the Triple Aim of improving population health, reducing costs, and enhancing the patient experience.
+Experts at the Harvard T.H.
+Chan School of Public Health link performance measurement systems, including patient experience metrics, to better financial outcomes.
+These systems aid the Triple Aim: enhancing health, reducing costs, and improving experiences.

 15 essential patient experience metrics every healthcare call center should be tracking